sws121-logo/stock_analysis/README.md

 ## Conclusion
 This project serves as an analytical tool for investors and analysts interested in understanding Amazon's stock performance.
 By utilizing the `yfinance` library, users can access a wealth of financial data and generate insightful visualizations to inform their investment decisions.

-For further enhancements, consider adding more complex analyses such as predictive modeling or integrating additional financial metrics.